This Ohiya Jeep Track journey was so special and close to my heart because I gathered a lifetime of memories.

 4.Udaveriya Estate to Devils Staircase

-After Udaveriya Estate, you will not find any villagers till you pass the Devils Staircase.
+After Udaveriya Estate, you will not find any villagers until you pass the Devils Staircase.

-I’ve read many blog post about this journey, and everybody keeps saying this is the darkest part of the journey.
+I’ve read many blog posts about this journey, and everybody keeps saying this is the darkest part of the journey.

 You only find very tall Trees and little sunlight; I consider this as the most adventurous part of the journey.

-You may not notice the Devils staircase if you don’t know how to identify, as you’ll always find narrow roads and hair pine bends.
+You may not notice the Devils staircase if you don’t know how to identify, as you’ll always find narrow roads and hairpin bends.

-TIP: During this section of the Journey; you’ll come across a Y-Junction, make sure you take the right direction.
-If you observe very carefully, the directions are noted in “Red color Arrows” so do not miss these marks, also make sure you bring a good torch along with some extra batteries.
+TIP: During this section of the journey; you’ll come across a Y-Junction, make sure you take the right direction. if you look carefully The directions are noted in “Red color Arrows” do not miss these marks, also make sure you bring a good torch along with some extra batteries.

 In any case, you didn’t take the right direction, you’ll end up climbing another 5-6kms, so read this section and follow my instruction very carefully.

-After passing Devils Staircase, you will get to “Welcome to King’s Lynn Bio-Dynamic Project.”
+After passing the Devils Staircase, you will get to “Welcome to King’s Lynn Bio-Dynamic Project.”